theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/transaction-pa40.md

 ---
-title: Working with Transaction PA40
+title: Transaction PA40 - Personnel Actions
-description: Working with Transaction PA40
+description: Transaction PA40 - Personnel Actions
 ---

 The following article shows how to use the integration type *Transaction* with transaction PA40 in yunIO.<br>